-Paul F. Dell is a 65-year-old clinical psychologist who has specialized in the treatment and study of dissociative identity disorder (DID), complex posttraumatic stress disorder (PTSD), and dissociation for the past 25 years.
-He is the 2010-2011 Immediate Past President of the International Society for the Study of Trauma and Dissociation (ISSTD).
+Paul F. Dell is a 71-year-old clinical psychologist who has specialized in the treatment and study of dissociative identity disorder (DID), complex posttraumatic stress disorder (PTSD), and dissociation for the past 30 years.
 Dr. Dell lives in Norfolk, Virginia.

 Welcome to UnderstandingDissociation.com!
 After spending 6 years editing and writing with John O’Neil an 800-page academic behemoth (Dissociation and the Dissociative Disorders: DSM-V and Beyond), and another 2 years as President-Elect and President of ISSTD, I was casting about for new ways to ‘spread the word’ about trauma and dissociation.
 Then, I happened to go to Texas to see the grandkids.
 My son, Adam (an Internet marketing specialist), seized the opportunity to tell me, in detail, why I should fully embrace social media (Web 2.0).
 Adam is a good salesman.
 You are now witnessing the proof that Adam was right (and that you can teach an old dog new tricks).